EasternJournalist/utils3d/README.md

-# rasterizer
+# utils3d
- Rasterize with the least efforts for researchers.
+ Rasterize and do image-based 3D transforms with the least efforts for researchers.
+Code fast and run fast.
 ## Requirements
 * moderngl
   * ``` pip install moderngl ```